gustybear-teaching/course_ee693e_2021_fall/week_16/01_kimionis.md

 - Scalable (no hardware mixer and oscillator)
 - Low cost, low complexity, low power
 - Support multiple modulation schemes
+- Demonstrated a bit rate of 2 Gbps of backscatter transmission at 24–28 GHz
+- Possible Upgradation to 28 GHz using existing the 2.4 GHz electronics
+- Possible reduction of total production cost of mobile devices

 ### Weaknesses
 - parasitics